 Doug and Sharon Quarles are the proprietors and artists in residence at the Quarles Gallery.
-Their paintings depict mostly Southwestern scenes and portraits of exceptional high quality.
+Their paintings depict mostly Southwestern scenes and portraits of exceptionally high quality.
 Every picture in this gallery is for sale.
 Also, one can view Doug’s murals throughout Benson’s downtown area.
 It is located on the main thoroughfare through Benson near the Horseshoe Café, a local diner.
-Ya can't miss it.
+Ya can’t miss it.

 The Endeavor Art Gallery is around the corner.
 It is part of the San Pedro River Arts Council.
 It promotes local artists’ works from Cochise County.